Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Experiments

 \subsection{Implementation Details}

-We first train an AlexNet CNN \cite{krizhevsky2012imagenet} to compute the hidden representation vector ${h}_{s \times 1}$ for each image-patch.
-In our implementation the hidden layer size was $s=2048$.
+We first train a ResNet50 CNN \citep{he2016deep} from scratch to compute the hidden representation vector ${h}_{s \times 1}$ for each image-patch.
+In our implementation the hidden layer size (after global average pooling) was $s=2048$.
 Then, as a preprocessing step for the CRF model, we calculate the mean and standard deviation of each feature of the hidden representation vector from the training dataset: ${\mu}_{s \times 1}, {\sigma}_{s \times 1}$.

 The number of classes in our dataset is $m=972$, and the class embedding dimensionality we use is $d=32$.
 We learn a class embedding matrix $Q_{d \times m}$, a neighbor embedding matrix $R_{d \times m}$, a unary potential matrix $U_{s \times m}$ and a bias vector ${b}_{m \times 1}$.
-We train the network as described in subsection \ref{Training-subsection}, using SGD with mini-batches of size 128, and maximizing the log-likelihood function (\ref{Loss}) with $p$ as defined at \ref{transition-memm_bn} and $l_2$ regularization factor $\lambda= 5\cdot10^{-4}$ for all network parameters.
+We initialize the bias parameter to $0$ and the weight parameters with random Gaussian samples $\mathcal{N}(0, 0.01)$ for symmetry breaking.
+We train the network as described in Section 2, using SG with mini-batches of size 128, and maximizing the log-likelihood function (\ref{Loss}) with and $l_2$ regularization factor $\lambda= 5\cdot10^{-4}$ for all network parameters.
 The training samples in each mini-batch are object-pairs selected randomly from the benchmark.
-Each sample is a horizontally adjacent pair of left-label ${y}_{m \times 1}$ in a one-hot encoding, and right image-patch representation ${h}_{s \times 1}$.
-If the object has no left neighbor, ${y}$ is assigned to the zero vector, so the pairwise related parameters are not affected.
-After convergence of the training stage, we apply the batch-normalization infernece procedure \cite{ioffe2015batch} to standardize the context embedding matrix $R$ by the training population statistics, and multiply it by the target embedding matrix $Q$ to restore the CRF pairwise potential matrix $P$ for the inference stage.
-At test-time, we compute the CNN representation vector ${h}$ for each object in the sequence, normalize each of its features with the pre-calculated ${\mu}$ and ${\sigma}$, and classify the objects as described in subsection \ref{Inference-subsection}.